-We detected ransomware attacks in August 2020 and December 2020, which resulted in unauthorized access to our information technology systems.
-We engaged a major cybersecurity firm to investigate these matters and notified law enforcement and applicable regulators of these incidents.
+We detected ransomware attacks in August 2020 and December 2020 which resulted in unauthorized access to our information technology systems.
+We engaged a major cybersecurity firm to investigate these matters and notified law enforcement and regulators of these incidents.
 For the August 2020 event, the investigation phase is complete, as are the communication and reporting phases.
 We determined that the unauthorized third-party gained access to certain personal information relating to some guests, employees and crew for some of our operations.
 For the December 2020 event, the investigation and remediation phases are in process and regulators have been notified.
-There is currently no indication of any misuse of information potentially accessed or acquired and we continue to work with regulators to bring these matters and other reportable incidents to conclusion.
-We have incurred legal and other costs in connection with these and other cyber incidents, and while at this time we do not believe that these incidents will have a material adverse effect on our business, operations or financial results, no assurances can be given and we may be subject to future attacks or incidents that could have such a material adverse effect.